TigersUniverse/Hypernex.Docs/docs/nexadamy/intro/cck.md

 This module is mostly for developers to use in their projects to either incorporate Hypernex or modify Hypernex.

-## CCK.ScriptEditor

-The script editor for everything Hypernex.
-It is very bare bones, running in only a browser.

 ## CCK.Unity/Editor

 Everything for Hypernex relating to the Unity client.
 Manages Unity setup, building, and much more.